EinAeffchen/insta_downloader/README.md

 # Instagram Downloader
-Script to bulk download images from instagram accoutns
+Script to bulk download images from instagram accounts

 # Getting Started
 1. Login to instagram.